aws-samples/serverless-samples/owasp-api-security-controls-demo/payment/README.md

 ### Mitigation for broken object property level authorization

-5. One way to mitigate for this risk is application level checks for inputs.
+1. One way to mitigate for this risk is application level checks for inputs.
 This sample shows how API Gateway input validation using schema can prevent adding or modifying payload requests.
+Remove the API deny policy from the EC2 instance role first.

 Try changing the payload for awscurl request to add or remove fields or changing datatype.
 For example, try the awscurl command with payloads below.
 In the first one, `id` has been replaced with `payment_id`.